 Generalized infection of the population by adenoviruses begins early in childhood, so adenovirus infections play a more important role in children than in adults.
 Approximately 5% of all common colds in children under the age of 5 may be due to adenoviruses, and they are the second most common cause of viral diarrhea after rotavirus.

-Respiratory adenoviruses are transmitted mainly by droplets, but also by faeces as viruses are also excreted in faeces.
+Respiratory adenoviruses are transmitted mainly by droplets, but also by feces as viruses are also excreted in feces.
 Ophthalmic infections can occur from the water in swimming pools or in the case of adenovirus type 8, iatrogenically from inadequately sterilized ophthalmic tools.
-Intestinal infections are also transmitted via the faecal-oral route, mainly by contact rather than through contaminated water or food.
+Intestinal infections are also transmitted via the fecal-oral route, mainly by contact rather than through contaminated water or food.
 Adenoviruses can remain asymptomatic for up to 18 months after infection or enter a latent phase and then reactivate.

-Unlike most respiratory viral infections, adenoviruses induce effective and long lasting immunity against re-infections.
+Unlike most respiratory viral infections, adenoviruses induce effective and long-lasting immunity against re-infection.
 This may be due to the fact that adenoviruses also infect peripheral lymph nodes and lymphoid cells in the gastrointestinal tract.
 Disease resistance appears to be directly related to the presence of circulating neutralizing antibodies, which may remain for a lifetime.
 Maternal antibodies usually protect infants against severe respiratory infections from adenoviruses.